-The PCF monitors the energy consumption for the S-NSSAI via the EIF.
-The EIF calculates the energy consumption of the S-NSSAI by aggregating the energy consumption for the UEs for the S-NSSAI.
+If the energy consumption reaches the threshold, the PCF determines the UEs based on the Energy Saving indicator in the subscription information for which the AM policy need to be adjusted.
+The PCF may trigger the network slice replacement for the UEs based on operator policy to move from one slice to other slice(s).

-If the energy consumption reaches the threshold, the PCF determines the UEs for which the AM policy need to be adjusted.
-The PCF may determine to update the AM policy (e.g., network slice replacement policy, RFSP index) for the UE for which the energy saving indicator is stored in the subscription information.
+The PCF may determine to update the AM policy (e.g., network slice replacement policy, RFSP index) for the determined UEs for which the energy saving indicator is stored in the subscription information.